Exodus of Kashmiri Hindus

 Kashmiri Pandits initially moved to the Jammu Division, the southern half of Jammu and Kashmir, where they lived in refugee camps, sometimes in unkempt and unclean surroundings.
 At the time of their exodus, very few Pandits expected their exile to last beyond a few months.
-As the exile lasted longer, many displaced Pandits who were in the urban elite were able to find jobs in other parts of India, but those in the lower-middle-class, especially those from rural areas languished longer in refugee camps, with some living in poverty; this generated tensions with the host communities—whose social and religious practices, although Hindu, differed from those of the brahmin Pandits—and rendered assimilation more difficult.
+As the exile lasted longer, many displaced Pandits who were in the urban elite were able to find jobs in other parts of India, but those in the lower-middle-class, especially those from rural areas languished longer in refugee camps, were unable to find jobs and experienced poverty.
+This generated tensions with host communities—whose social and religious practices, although Hindu, differed from those of the brahmin Pandits—and rendered assimilation more difficult.

 Many displaced Pandits in the camps succumbed to emotional depression and a sense of helplessness.
-The cause of the Kashmiri Pandits was quickly championed by right-wing Hindu groups in India, which also preyed on their insecurities and further alienated them from Kashmiri Muslims.
-Some displaced Kashmiri Pandits have formed an organization called Panun Kashmir ("Our own Kashmir"), which has asked for a separate homeland for Kashmiri Hindus in the Valley but has opposed autonomy for Kashmir on the grounds that it would promote the formation of an Islamic state.
+The cause of the Kashmiri Pandits was quickly taken up by right-wing Hindu groups in India, which also preyed on their insecurities and further alienated them from Kashmiri Muslims.
+Some displaced Kashmiri Pandits formed an organization called Panun Kashmir ("our own Kashmir"), which has called for a separate homeland for Kashmiri Hindus in the Valley, but has opposed autonomy for Kashmir on the grounds that it would encourage the formation of an Islamic state.
 The return to the homeland in Kashmir also constitutes one of the main points of the ruling Bharatiya Janata Party's election platform.
 (Note: Kashmiri Pandits are not considered "refugees" as they have not crossed an international border.
 Many would like to be considered Internally Displaced Persons (IDPs), but the Indian government has denied them that status, fearing international involvement in Kashmir, which it considers to be its internal affairs.
 The Indian government considers Kashmiri Pandits to be 'migrants.')
-Although discussions between the Pandits and the Muslims have been hampered by the insistence on the part of each of their deprivation, and a rejection of the other's suffering, the Pandits who have left Kashmir have felt separated and obliterated.
+Dialogue between Pandits and Muslims has been hindered by each community's emphasis on its own suffering and its reluctance to acknowledge the other's; displaced Pandits have reported feelings of isolation and loss of identity.
 Kashmiri Pandits in exile have written autobiographical memoirs, novels, and poetry to record their experiences and to understand them.
+19 January is observed by Kashmiri Hindus as Exodus Day.